LynNor1/PaintByNumber_OCR/README.md

 }
 ```

-# Installing OpenCV for Mac / Java
+# Installing OpenCV for Mac or PC with Java Interfaces
+On a PC, it is easy to get OpenCV with Java interfaces.
+Click on this link [OpenCV Releases](https://opencv.org/releases/) to download the complete package for OpenCV.
+The Java interfaces are contained within the build/java folder and the native libraries are in the build/java/x86 and build/java/x64 folders.

 Getting OpenCV installed on my Intel MacBook Pro was a little more difficult.
 You can use homebrew to install OpenCV, but it no longer supports building the Java interfaces.
-So I ended up installing OpenCV from source and building it locally on my machine.
+So I ended up trying to install OpenCV from source and building it locally on my machine.
 I used instructions from here: [OpenCV 4 with Java instructions](https://delabassee.com/OpenCVJava/) by David Delabassée.

 I already had XCode and Java 8 installed on my Mac so I started with creating a landing space for OpenCV and downloading the source from GitHub: